Anti-Trump images become big business for DC projectionist

 Then it was Trump time.
 The crew turned the projection rig around and moved it across from the hotel’s unused side entrance.

-That night’s image was a reference to the 1989 John Cusak movie “Say Anything” with Cohen, Trump’s former lawyer, holding a boom box over his head, along with the tagline “Says Anything.”
+That night’s image was a reference to the 1989 John Cusack movie “Say Anything” with Cohen, Trump’s former lawyer, holding a boom box over his head, along with the tagline “Says Anything.”

 Bell had fretted earlier that the image wouldn’t work, but he hooted and applauded at seeing the finished product on the hotel wall.
 Within minutes, a security guard approached.
 Crew member Nadine Bloch intercepted the guard and tried to start up a friendly chat.
 He didn’t engage at all, but filmed the scene with his phone and talked into his wrist.